Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 At first, it would seem like a higher speed upon execution had little bearing when the acceleration was instantaneous.
 However, Ludmila noticed that her resulting attack grew more powerful when she moved faster that day.

-Being a young girl, she hadn’t been exposed to the concepts of physics, which Lau vaguely remembered from his younger days.
+Living a nomadic life and still a child, she hadn’t been exposed to the concepts of physics, which Lau vaguely remembered from his younger days.
 Among the simple physics equations, one had stood out in his mind – Newton’s Second Law, which stated that force was proportional to acceleration.

 Within the same instant of skill activation, a higher maximum speed meant that the acceleration was much greater.
-As such, not only had Chen met with the force of an extremely fast object colliding against him, but also, the force from the instantaneous acceleration to that speed right afterwards.
+As such, not only had Chen met with the power of an extremely fast, mana-enhanced object colliding against him, but also, the force from the instantaneous acceleration to that speed piled on top.

-Given the astronomical acceleration, not even the extra mana shields that Chen could muster in reserve were able to hold up to her strongest attack, one that she had secretly refined from her training.
+Given the astronomical boost to the attack, not even the extra mana shields that Chen could muster in reserve were able to hold up to her strongest attack, one that she had secretly refined from her training.

 The end result had been Ludmila turning herself into a railgun that destroyed everything in her path.